 Why do you (and everyone) keep asking about my frame number?

 And why do you always add that annoying note how “really important” it is?

 Hahah..also a good one.
 Both are completely legitimate questions you have there.

 Indeed, we see a lot of importance in the frame numbers.
 Let us explain why.

 Frame numbers are exclusive identifiers of each bike.
-About 95% of bikes cruising Dutch roads do have its unique frame number when manufactured – and so does yours.
+About 95% of bikes cruising Dutch roads have a unique frame number when manufactured – and so does yours.
 (Even if some bikes seem they don’t have any at the first glance, usually you can find the number somewhere well hidden, sometimes on even more than one spot).

 Think of it as a licence plate number of a car (or even more precisely, an engine number, since licence plates can be changed easily).
 Every bike can be quite easily recognised by its unique number.

 Alright, that’s nice, but why does it matter so much?